thejsway/thejsway/manuscript/chapter04.md

 * **Initialization** only happens once, when the code first kicks off.
 It's often used to set the initial value of the variable associated to the loop condition.

 * The **condition** is evaluated once before the loop runs each time.
 If it's true, the code runs.
-If not, the code doesn't run.
+If not, the code doesn’t run.

 * The **final expression** is evaluated after the loop runs each time.
 It's often used to update the value of the variable associated with the loop condition, as we saw in the previous example.